Culture of Vanuatu: Traditional religion

+Concepts central to the traditional religion include mana, tabu, and the worship of ancestral spirits (tamate).
+Named deities or mythological figures included Qat and Qasavara in the Banks Is, Tagaro on Ambae, Lisepsep across the archipelago.

+Grade-taking ceremonies, which existed throughout Vanuatu, were associated with the indigenous religion, and with the transmission of mana.

+Many aspects of the traditional religion have survived until today, in parallel with the adoption of Christianity, at least in some rural areas of Vanuatu.

+Christianity

-Christianity is the predominant religion in Vanuatu, consisting of several denominations.
+Today, Christianity is the predominant religion in Vanuatu, consisting of several denominations.
 The Presbyterian Church, adhered to by about one third of the population, is the largest of them.
 Roman Catholic and Anglican are other common denominations, each claiming about 15% of the population.

 Others are the Seventh-day Adventist Church, the Church of Christ, Neil Thomas Ministries (NTM), as well as many other religious sects and denominations.

+Other religions

 Because of the modernities that the military in World War II brought with them when they came to the islands, several cargo cults developed.
 Many died out, but the John Frum cult on Tanna is still large, and has adherents in the parliament.

 Also on Tanna is the Prince Philip Movement, which reveres the United Kingdom's Prince Philip.
 Villagers of the Yaohnanen tribe believed in an ancient story about the pale-skinned son of a mountain spirit venturing across the seas to look for a powerful woman to marry.
-Prince Philip, having visited the island with his new wife Queen Elizabeth, fitted the description exactly and is therefore revered and even held as a god around the isle of Tanna.
+Prince Philip, having visited the island with his new wife Queen Elizabeth, fit the description exactly and is therefore revered and even held as a god around the isle of Tanna.
 On the island of Aneityum, the ancient religion consisted in the worship of Natmasses which were spirits represented in stones.

 Islam in Vanuatu is made up of about 200 converts and growing fast.
 It was introduced by Hussein Nabanga who converted to Islam while training to be a Christian missionary.